+So, we already know the answer to the question “do you have to pay capital gain on inherited property,” but when do you pay it?
 If you inherit property, you don’t have to pay a capital gains tax until you sell the plot.
 However, in some states, the total estate of the deceased may be subject to an estate or inheritance tax.1 Some states only tax high-value estates while others charge a tax on any inheritance.
 Often, the spouse and relatives of the deceased are exempt from the inheritance tax.
-Yet, it all depends on location so it is important to learn the tax rules in your state for inherited property.
+Yet, it all depends on location so it is important to learn the tax rules in your state for inherited homes.

 So, if you inherit your parents’ home after they’ve both passed away, and you live in a state that doesn’t charge an estate or inheritance tax, you wouldn’t pay any additional taxes right away.
 If you don’t keep the home and instead decide to sell it, then you might have to pay a capital gains tax.
 In the case that the tax amount is too high for you to pay and you don’t declare it, some consequences might include penalties and fines.

 A capital gains tax is applied to the profit you make from selling a capital asset, such as real estate.
 2For example, if you buy a home for $150,000 and sell it for $300,000 a decade later, your capital gain would be $150,000.
 However, this doesn’t mean you’ll pay tax on the full $150,000 profit—other factors go into calculating the capital gains tax.
 And like income tax, capital gain is a form of taxable income, hence the capital gain tax.

 On the surface, the formula is a simple matter of subtraction to calculate capital gains to which a tax is applied.
 However, several factors influence whether you pay capital gains tax on inherited property, including:

 - How long you’ve owned the residential property

 - Your income and marital status

 - If you live in the home